 As a Medical Device Software manufacturer, regardless of whether or not you outsource the manufacturing process, you are responsible for acquiring the CE marking.

 In general, the path towards obtaining the CE marking depends on the medical device’s class.
-Since in the light of the EU MDR Medical Device Software is considered as an active medical device, it belongs at least to class IIa.
+Since, in the light of the EU MDR, Medical Device Software is considered as an active medical device, the majority will undergo the upclassification and will belong at least to class IIa.

 As per the EU MDR rules, medical devices from classes IIa, IIb and III, have to go through the conformity assessment conducted by a Notified Body.
-A Notified Body is a third-party organisation, accredited by a European Competent Authority, that reviews medical device technical documentation against the medical regulations and harmonised standards.
+A Notified Body is a third-party organisation, accredited by a European Competent Authority, that checks compliance with the MDR.
 As a medical device manufacturer, you can select which Notified Body you want to do the assessment for you.

-Now, let’s move on now to how the CE marking process for Medical Device Software looks like step by step.
+Now, let’s move on now to what the CE marking process for Medical Device Software looks like step by step.

 As you determine the classification of your Medical Device Software and appoint a person responsible for regulatory compliance in your organisation, the next step is to create and implement a Quality Management System in accordance with Annex VIII of the MDR and ISO 13485.
 The compliance must be assessed and certified by a Notified Body.
 Moreover, the Quality Management System must include Clinical Evaluation, Post Market Surveillance and Post Market Clinical Follow-up plans.

-In the Technical File or Design Dossier (for class III medical devices) you have to include the information about the Intended Use of your Medical Device Software, all the testing reports as well as the Clinical Evaluation Report, your risk management plan and other information specified in Annex II of the MDR.
+In the Technical File you have to include the information about the Intended Use of your Medical Device Software, all the testing reports as well as the Clinical Evaluation Report, your risk management plan and other information specified in Annex II of the MDR.

 The next step for you, the manufacturer, is to prepare a Declaration of Conformity.
 It’s a legally binding document in which you affirm that your Medical Device Software is compliant with the MDR.
 At this stage, your product becomes officially CE marked.